0xaptosj/aptos-full-stack-template/indexer/README.md

 Go to cloud run dashboard, create a new service, and select the container image from Artifact Registry, also add a volume to ready the config.yaml file from Secret Manager, then mount the volume to the container.

 **NOTE**: always allocate cpu so it always runs instead of only run when there is traffic.
 Min and max instances should be 1.

+## Re-indexing

+If you make change to DB schema or update the point calculation logic, you need to re-index the data.

+**WARNING**: Do not try to backfill the data, the point data logic is read + update, if you backfill like processing same events twice, you will get wrong point data.
+So please always revert all migrations and re-index from the first tx your contract deployed.